ideopunk/blog/markdown/blogposts/threeways.md

 title: "Three Ways to Think Less Stupidly About Groups"
 date: "2020-06-24"
 status: "Confident"
+preview: "On simple ways to think better about groups."
 ---

 _On simple ways to think better about groups._